 Wincing against the stare of the (accused) killer, I slumped under a fluorescent glare, squirmed on a hard pew and began to wonder: DID I have to stand stupidly where I'd been left and continue to let life blow me away?

 Against all odds, in the most unlikely of places, there started to burn the tiniest spark of possibility―though it would take years to extinguish the wildfire that had been childhood.

 So, that was my moment―though it would take many ah-has and oh-never-minds, before I’d develop the agency to actually change my responses and choices that would add up to the kind of life I liked, they eventually I did.
 After years of good counsel, hypnosis, meditation, yoga and, oh yeah, I got a bachelor's degree, I soon fashioned myself into a what-the-hell, let’s-give-it-a-whirl kind of girl; a wild green soulful―experimenter!

 Which is exactly what this website is―an experiment, with a touch of rebellion, in order to buck the status quo, to choose greener food, and with soulful practices create new habits―which for us, have always become stories about love.

 Thank you for reading and welcome!
-Together we can be healthier, more beautiful and take care of the planet!
+Together we can be healthier, happier and love deeper!